Skip to Content

 I need a coffee.

-In these example sentences, avoir besoin de is followed by an infinitive and a noun.
+In the following examples, avoir besoin de is used with both an infinitive and a noun.

 J’ai besoin de boire un café.